 Following 60 days of treatment a report was prepared documenting the results of treatment.
 The conclusions of the report were as follows:

 Summary analysis of the results of this trial indicates that BIOLOGIC® SR2 has had and continues to have a significant, favorable effect on the plant’s performance across a range of measures.
 Effluent quality has stabilized and improved and plant-wide odors have been reduced.
-The most significant impact of BIOLOGIC® SR2 treatment is that sludge generation at the plant has been reduced by approximately 34%.
+The most significant impact of BIOLOGIC® SR2 treatment is the sludge reduction achieved at the plant; sludge reduced by approximately 34%.
 The reduction in sludge generation has been accomplished by the micronutrients in BIOLOGIC® SR2 stimulating biological anaerobic treatment of incoming suspended solids and soluble BOD.
 The BIOLOGIC® SR2 product provides micronutrients that are not normally present in the sewage.
 The addition of the BIOLOGIC® SR2 stimulates the various strains of micro-organisms that are active in converting BOD and biosolids to carbon dioxide/methane to accelerate their activity.

 The results of this treatment trial demonstrate the following impacts as a result of the use of BIOLOGIC® SR2.